John Holladay: Family

 John Holladay was born in Camden District, Kershaw County, South Carolina.
 Some Utah descendants erroneously insist on calling him "John Daniel", though no credible evidence supports this.
 Historical records agree his given name was only "John".

 Holladay married Catherine Beasley Higgins, also Camden born, in South Carolina in 1822.
 They had 10 children, nine of whom survived early childhood.
-Holladay's earliest known forebear in the New World, his great-grandfather, is John "The Ranger" Holladay, whose name appears in Virginia records starting in 1702, and who owned a farm in what is now called Bumpass, Virginia.
+Holladay's earliest known forebear in North America, his great-grandfather, is John "The Ranger" Holladay, whose name appears in Virginia records starting in 1702, and who owned a farm in what is now called Bumpass, Virginia.
 "The Ranger" was also an ancestor of the transportation businessman Ben Holladay and of gunfighter Doc Holliday.

 After John "The Ranger" died in 1742, John Holladay's grandfather, Daniel Holladay, moved to South Carolina where his father, also Daniel, was born in 1752.
 Both Daniels were signers of the South Carolina Declaration of Independence, and Daniel the younger enlisted in 1775, as an orderly-sergeant in Col. William Moultrie's 2 South Carolina Regiment.
 He fought in the Battle of Sullivan's Island in 1776, and was discharged on April 6, 1778.

-Following his father's death In 1826, the younger Daniel moved from South Carolina with his young family including son John, to join another son, William Daniel, at Moscow, Marengo County, Alabama.
+Following his father's death In 1826, the younger Daniel moved from South Carolina with his young family including son John, to join another son, William Daniel, at Moscow, Lamar County, Alabama.
 Daniel subsequently applied for and was adjudicated a Revolutionary War veteran pension and land grant in Alabama.
 He died on February 4, 1837, and is buried at Mulberry Cemetery in Moscow.
 One of John's sister Letitia married to John Hollis whose daughter, Susannah Fleming Hollis, married James Greer Bankhead the first of the Alabama Bankhead political dynasty.